 Borehole and well water testing

-Bores and, especially, wells are subject to possible pollution from pesticides, harmful bacteria and microscopic parasites such as Cryptosporidia and Giardia and they may also be high in nitrates.
-It is important to realise that water analysis is also only a snapshot in time (eg 1 sample in 1 year) and does not necessarily guarantee a safe supply and nitrates are likely to vary over time.
+Boreholes, and especially wells, are subject to possible pollution from pesticides, chemicals, harmful bacteria and microscopic parasites such as Cryptosporidia and Giardia and they may also be high in nitrates.
+It is important to realise that water analysis is also only a snapshot in time (for example one sample in one year) and does not necessarily guarantee a safe supply and nitrates are likely to vary over time.
 If testing your water an 11 or 13 month cycle is recommended to, over time, get an understanding of your water quality across a year.

-If you are pregnant, are breastfeeding or have young children and use a borehole or well for your drinking water, you may wish to have your water tested by a reputable water treatment company or the States Official Analyst.
+If you are pregnant, are breastfeeding or have young children and use a borehole or well for your drinking water, you may wish to have your water tested by the

 Treating polluted water